 Screen for testosterone deficiency only in adult men with consistent and multiple signs and symptoms listed in Table 3.

-Table 5: Indications for testosterone treatment
+Table 5: Main indications for testosterone treatment

 Klinefelter syndrome with hypogonadism